1885 United Kingdom general election

 The 1885 United Kingdom general election was held from 24 November to 18 December 1885.
-This was the first general election after an extension of the franchise and redistribution of seats.
-For the first time a majority of adult males could vote and most constituencies by law returned a single member to Parliament, fulfilling one of the ideals of Chartism to provide direct single-member, single-electorate accountability.
-It saw the Liberals, led by William Gladstone, win the most seats, but not an overall majority.
-As the Irish Nationalists held the balance of power between them and the Conservatives who sat with an increasing number of allied Unionist MPs (referring to the Union of Great Britain and Ireland), this exacerbated divisions within the Liberals over Irish Home Rule and led to a Liberal split and another general election the following year.
+The first general election after an extension of the franchise and redistribution of seats, it saw the Liberals lose their majority.

+The election saw the Liberals, led by William Gladstone, win the most seats, but not an overall majority, so a minority government was necessary.
+The Irish Nationalists held the balance of power between the Liberals and the Conservatives who sat with a large number of allied Unionist MPs (their name referred to their support for the Union of Great Britain and Ireland).
+The pressure of minority government status exacerbated divisions within the Liberals over Irish Home Rule.
+This led to a Liberal split that caused another general election the following year.

 The 1885 election saw the first socialist party participate, with the Social Democratic Federation led by H. M. Hyndman standing three candidates.
+None were elected.